QiNiuQVMSolutionTeam/Redis-Transmission/README.md

 + -sync-times=_TIMES_

 > synchronization times, default loop execution.
 Do not fill in this parameter if you need to execute it in a loop

++ -thread-count=_THREAD-COUNT_

+> Number of concurrent executions, if emtpy then use cpu cores count.

 Examples
 -------